sunny52525/JetSpotify/README.md

 # JetSpotify
-JetSpotify is an Spotify App (made in Jetpack Compose) and functionalites (using Spotify SDK and webapi)
+JetSpotify is a Spotify App (made in Jetpack Compose) and functionalites (using Spotify SDK and webapi)

 ## What It has/Tech stack